-Depending on the circumstances and the type of intervention required, the Student Conduct Officer (SCO) or the Coordinator of Safety & Security (CSS) may begin an initial review of the reports and collect supporting materials and/or information.
+Depending on the circumstances and the type of intervention required, the Student Life designee or the Coordinator of Safety & Security (CSS) may begin an initial review of the reports and collect supporting materials and/or information.
 Further steps regarding the initiation and investigation of student incidents are outlined in the Adjudication Procedures: Student Code of Conduct section.